Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 - Shop direct and Buy for Me differ: external redirection vs. Amazon-led agentic checkout.

-Does Rufus use only Amazon-internal data?
+Does Alexa for Shopping use only Amazon-internal data?

-Which factors matter most for Rufus visibility?
+Which factors matter most for Alexa for Shopping visibility?

 The biggest factors are consistent listing data, clear utility context, stable ratings, complete information coverage across title, bullets, description, and A+, plus strong category relevance.